StackVista/stackstate-docs/setup/upgrade-stackstate/stackpack-versions.md

 # StackPack versions

-The table below shows the versions of StackPacks chipped with each StackState release.
+The table below shows the StackPack version numbers shipped with each StackState release.

 Version numbers in **bold** have changed since the previous release and should be upgraded, release notes are linked where available.
 Find out [how to upgrade a StackPack](/stackpacks/about-stackpacks.md#upgrade-a-stackpack).

 | StackPack | StackState<br />v4.2 | StackState<br />v4.1 | StackState<br />v4.0 |
 |:---|:---|:---|:---|